 She was voted "Artist of the Month" by Musical America and "Yalie of the Week" by Yale University Yale Alumni Magazine.
 She was interviewed and featured on Best Buy Inc.'s "Creative Minds", the interview filmed the Minnesota Orchestra performance of her orchestral work In Search of Seasons, conducted by Osmo Vanska.

-Her music commissions include performances by multiple GRAMMY-nominated Yale Cellos directed by Aldo Parisot, Colorado Symphony Orchestra, Atlanta Symphony Orchestra, Minnesota Symphony Orchestra, Yale Philharmonia, Hong Kong Sinfonietta, Hong Kong Arts Festival, New York Greenwich Village Orchestra, NYU Symphony Orchestra, Chicago Northwest Symphony, Oak Park and River Forest Symphony Orchestra, University of California Irvine Symphony Orchestra, Orange County Women's Chorus, Los Angeles Loyola High Men's Chorus, Aspen Music Festival, Pacific Music Festival, Yale Norfolk Chamber Music Festival, among others.
-Her awards include five ASCAP Morton Gould Awards, Aaron Copland Award, Macdowell Colony Margaret Lee Crofts Fellow Award, two NACUSA Young Composer Award and Audience Prize at the Seoul International Competition for Composers.
+Her music commissions include performances by multiple GRAMMY-nominated Yale Cellos directed by Aldo Parisot, Colorado Symphony Orchestra, Atlanta Symphony Orchestra, Minnesota Symphony Orchestra, Yale Philharmonia, Hong Kong Sinfonietta, New York Greenwich Village Orchestra, NYU Symphony Orchestra, Chicago Northwest Symphony, Oak Park and River Forest Symphony Orchestra, University of California Irvine Symphony Orchestra, Aaron Copland House Foundation, Orange County Women's Chorus, Los Angeles Loyola High Men's Chorus, Aspen Music Festival, Pacific Music Festival, Yale Norfolk Chamber Music Festival, among others.
+Her awards include five ASCAP Morton Gould Awards, Macdowell Colony Margaret Lee Crofts Fellow Award, two NACUSA Young Composer Award and Audience Prize at the Seoul International Competition for Composers.

 She first received a Carnegie Hall commission writing a composition for Yo-Yo Ma and his Silk Road Project, then again working with GRAMMY Awards-winning composer Osvaldo Golijov and renowned vocalist Dawn Upshaw.
 One of her composition, Empty Mountain, Spirit Rain, is on the worldwide touring repertoire of Yo Yo Ma and the Silk Road Ensemble since 2007, performing at prestigious concert halls around the world, including London's BBC Proms and Switzerland's Lucerne Festival.
 This work was released by Sony/BMG on Silk Road Ensemble's CD New Impossibilities as an exclusive bonus in 2007, and recorded again in the CD Off the Map in 2009.
 Off the Map was nominated for a 2011 GRAMMY for Best Classical Crossover Album.

-In 2012, as composer, librettist and artistic director, she premiered her evening-length musical, June Lovers, commissioned by the internationally renowned Hong Kong Arts Festival.
-In 2014, she received the Hong Kong Arts Development Council Literary Award to develop and publish her full-length literary work.
-Currently she has several scripts and theatre projects in development.
-Her new play with music, Lost in Shanghai, is under development with New York Off-Broadway company Pan Asian Repertory Theatre.
-Staged and public presentations have been performed in New York at Here Arts Centre, The Tank, The China Institute of New York, The Museum of Chinese American (MOCA), and at Pan Asian Repertory Theatre.
-She was recently commissioned to compose the multimedia dance work Dear Mother for the Centennial Celebration of the U.S. historic dance institution Peabody Dance, and the theatre dance Of Days and Nights for the 30th Anniversary of the Hong Kong Academy for Performing Arts.
+As composer, librettist and artistic director, she premiered her full-length musical June Lovers commissioned by the internationally known Hong Kong Arts Festival.
+Recently, she also received the Hong Kong Arts Development Council Literary Award to develop and publish her literary works.
+Her new play with music, Lost in Shanghai, is now under development with New York Off-Broadway theater company Pan Asian Repertory Theatre.
+Her other theater works has been staged and publicly presented in New York at Here Arts Centre, The Tank, The China Institute of New York, The Museum of Chinese American (MOCA), and at Theatre Row.
+In 2014-15, she was commissioned to compose the multimedia dance work Dear Mother for the centennial celebration of the historic dance institution Peabody Dance, and Of Days and Nights for the 30th anniversary of the Hong Kong Academy for Performing Arts.